Growing Beyond Earth® Innovation Studio

-Fairchild Tropical Botanic Garden is developing the Growing Beyond Earth Innovation Studio, a STEMeducation makerspace, to address NASA’s current space exploration objectives concerning food production aboard spacecraft.
+Now open, the Fairchild Tropical Botanic Garden Growing Beyond Earth® Innovation Studio, a STEM education Makerspace, to address NASA’s current space exploration objectives concerning food production aboard spacecraft.

 Project goals include: (1) creating an innovative and accessible research facility that will provide the tools and opportunities for the community to actively contribute to ongoing food production and botanical research; (2) providing STEM-focused education opportunities for students to experiment with scientifically important questions and contribute to real-world research; (3) developing a national network of professionals and non-professionals to contribute to the design of a growth system for use aboard spacecraft and other planets.